LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/transfer-to-agent.md

 ## Fallback to skill

 Brands will be able to define how long conversations will wait for the destination agent to accept them (whether manually accepting them or by auto accept) before the conversation will be routed to any other available agent on the destination skill.
-The wait time is measured from the moment of transfer.
+The wait time is measured from the moment of transfer and limited to a maximum of 21 days.
 This setting will be available on the account and skill level.

 ### Account level configuration